 Variety of Practice Drills

-Right out of the gate, the thing I like most about Babbel’s program is the variety of drills and exercises.
-The Pimsleur audio lessons are great, and I believe they are genuinely effective, but they are essentially the same exercise, over and over.
+Let’s start with my absolute favorite thing about Babbel’s program: the wide variety of drills and exercises.
+The Pimsleur audio lessons are genuinely effective, but they have you do essentially the same exercise, over and over.

-In contrast, the Babbel lessons have a ton of variety in them, which keeps things more balanced and engaging.
+In contrast, the Babbel lessons constantly mix things up, which keeps your experience more balanced and engaging.
 As noted earlier, you get listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, mock conversations, short instructional tips on grammar, and some others.

 For me, the diversity in the Babbel drills is great for keeping you engaged during lessons.